Want to Run Faster? Start With These 14 Exercises

 For each exercise, perform 3 sets of 6-8 reps.
 Focus on proper form, high resistance, and power.

-Between the running workouts and the leg strength and core strength exercises, as well as a commitment to keep your training program varied, it should be possible to run faster.
+Between the running workouts, the leg and core strength exercises, and a commitment to keeping your training program varied, it should be possible to run faster.

-For a complete list of different types of running workouts to keep your training well-varied, check out our guide here.
+For a complete list of different types of running workouts to keep your training well-varied, check out our guide:

 References